datacarpentry/wrangling-genomics/episodes/03-automation.md

 > above, and during the 'for' loop lesson).
 Assign any name and the
 > value using the assignment operator: '='.
 You can check the current
 > definition of your variable by typing into your script: echo $variable_name.

 {: .callout}

-In this lesson, we'll use shell scripts to automate the entire analysis.
-First, we will write a script to run our FastQC analysis, including creating our summary file.
-To do this, we'll take each of the commands we entered to run FastQC and process the output files and put them into a single file with a `.sh` extension.
+In this lesson, we'll use two shell scripts to automate the variant calling analysis: one for FastQC analysis (including creating our summary file), and a second for the remaining variant calling.
+To write a script to run our FastQC analysis, we'll take each of the commands we entered to run FastQC and process the output files and put them into a single file with a `.sh` extension.
 The `.sh` is not essential, but serves as a reminder to ourselves and to the computer that this is a shell script.

 # Analyzing Quality with FastQC